phjamr/MiaoUnicode/README.md

 "Miao Unicode" is a Graphite enabled font for the Miao (Pollard) script used by several language communities in southern China.

 The script was added to Unicode in January 2012 with version 6.1.0.
-"Miao Unicode" appears to be the first font to be publicly released which covers this Unicode block.
+"Miao Unicode" appears to be the first publicly available font which covers this Unicode block.

 Adobe's open source font ["Source Sans Pro"][ssp] provides the Latin script counterpart for the font and the base for the Miao design.